Magnetic resonance imaging: Construction and physics

 The major components of an MRI scanner are the main magnet, which polarizes the sample, the shim coils for correcting shifts in the homogeneity of the main magnetic field, the gradient system which is used to localize the region to be scanned and the RF system, which excites the sample and detects the resulting NMR signal.
 The whole system is controlled by one or more computers.

 MRI requires a magnetic field that is both strong and uniform to a few parts per million across the scan volume.
-The field strength of the magnet is measured in teslas – and while the majority of systems operate at 1.5 T, commercial systems are available between 0.2 and 7 T. Whole-body MRI systems for research application operate in e.g. 9.4T, 10.5T, 11.7T.
+The field strength of the magnet is measured in teslas – and while the majority of systems operate at 1.5 T, commercial systems are available between 0.2 and 7 T. 3T MRI systems, also called 3 Tesla MRIs, have stronger magnets than 1.5 systems and are considered better for images of organs and soft tissue.
+Whole-body MRI systems for research applications operate in e.g. 9.4T, 10.5T, 11.7T.
 Even higher field whole-body MRI systems e.g. 14 T and beyond are in conceptual proposal or in engineering design.
 Most clinical magnets are superconducting magnets, which require liquid helium to keep them at low temperatures.
 Lower field strengths can be achieved with permanent magnets, which are often used in "open" MRI scanners for claustrophobic patients.
 Lower field strengths are also used in a portable MRI scanner approved by the FDA in 2020.
 Recently, MRI has been demonstrated also at ultra-low fields, i.e., in the microtesla-to-millitesla range, where sufficient signal quality is made possible by prepolarization (on the order of 10–100 mT) and by measuring the Larmor precession fields at about 100 microtesla with highly sensitive superconducting quantum interference devices (SQUIDs).